luizgfranca/synthreon/README.md

 # PlatformLab

-This project aims to be a easy way to provide a platform to create internal tools to create quick automations and provide ways to simplify the management of application's resources.
+PlatformLab (name subject to change) is a project that aims to provide a platform for an application developer, a team, or an entire company to create internal tools for quick automation and simplify the management of an application's resources.

 Here is a quick demonstration of what it can do in its current state of development: